kurut08/Para/Readme.md

 ```
  - After it's done, launch Docker/docker-compose.yml and wait until docker container is up and running;
  - Start spring/src/main/java/ParaApplication to launch backend;
- - Go to localhost:3000 to visit the page.
+ - Go to localhost:3000 to visit the page;
+ - Go to localhost:5555 to visit PgAdmin and check database's content.
+Login is "pgadmin@pgadmin.org", password is "root".

 ## Docker container after build is finished should consist of:
  - MailDev;